Updated: Jun 16

 Also, a cautionary statement will be included to notify anyone of allergens present or adverse effects that the supplement may cause.

-Stamp, sign or approval of the agency that regulates food and drugs in your country.
+Stamp, sign or approval from the agency that regulates food and drugs in your country.
 Although, none of the stamps or signs determines the efficacy or quality of that supplement.
 So, you should get your doctor’s view on them.

 In the next blog, I will be sharing with you very important things to note before you begin to take any supplements if it is necessary you take them.
 Kindly stay tuned.